ValeriyaGriffiths/lantern-python-coding-test/SUBMITTED_TEST_DOCS.md

 ## Assumptions
 - User provides company name (assumed missing punctuation in README :) ), along with a pdf file.
+- The company name should match an existing record, otherwise 400 error is returned.
-- PDF Service is an external microservice (with only 3 possible outputs) and is outside of scope
+- PDF Service is an external microservice (with only 3 possible outputs) and is outside of scope.
 - Used decimal typing for all numeric fields (except for _number_of_employees_ which can safely be assumed as an int)
 - Assumed _net_income_margin_, _current_ratio_, _ceo_ and _number_of_employees_ to be optional based on provided test data
 - Response should include both sets of company data and mismatched fields.